BitEU/windjack/README.md

   - `refresh()`
     - Refreshes interface and updates all components
   - `print()`
-    - Helper function to print text directly into text window, helpful so that there doesn&#39;t need to be a separate state for these messages
+    - Helper function to print text directly into text window, helpful so that there doesn't need to be a separate state for these messages
   - `add_player()`
     - Adds player to internal representation of display
   - `remove_player()`